When someone says the word Daiquiri, the frozen version of the famous drink is what usually comes to mind.

 Nutrition

-You can go for the classy and elegant look by serving your Daiquiri in a martini glass or champagne goblet.
+You can go for the classy and elegant look by serving your Daiquiri in a margarita glass or cocktail coupe.
 For a more beachside vibe, a hurricane glass will do the trick, and don’t forget the little umbrella!
-For both types of glassware, a lime wheel is the perfect tart topper.
+Whichever type of glassware you go for, a lime wheel is the perfect tart topper.

-When blending your cocktail together, you can add any type of fruit you desire into it.
-Strawberries, bananas, mangos, peaches… just about anything you think might taste good in your Frozen Daiquiri, just blend it up with the rest of the ingredients.
+When blending your cocktail together, you can add any type of fruit you desire.
+Strawberries, bananas, mangos, peaches… just about anything you think might taste good in your Frozen Daiquiri, blend it up with the rest of the ingredients.
 Play around with different combinations and find your flavor!

 Similar cocktails to the Frozen Daiquiri

-- Classic Daiquiri – I write about the original drink that started it all, the Classic Daiquiri!
+- Classic Daiquiri – The original drink that started it all, the Classic Daiquiri!
 Try it out and you’ll have a new favorite!

-- Lava Flow – I explore the volcanic Hawaiian roots of this frozen favorite.
+- Lava Flow – Explore the volcanic Hawaiian roots of this frozen favorite.
 If you loved the Frozen Daiquiri, definitely check out the Lava Flow!

 Leave a Comment